hsergi/Roman_Coronagraph_ETC/json/README.md

         uncertainty factors.
 The actual IWA/OWA
         can be found in `json/cgi_etc_exosims.json`.

+The particular values for the model uncertainty factors, as well as other
+    more specific instrumental parameters used in `cgi_exosims.json` can be found in the [tables](../tables/#README) directory

 In summary, a possible choice for `filterList` could be `CONS_NF_Imager` for instance.
 One may specify a list of choices: [`CONS_NF_Imager`, `OPTI_NF_Imager`, `CONS_WF_Imager`], etc.